setzor/scooper-cms/README.md

 # Scooper CMS

 A functional, low-maintenance, and fun CMS for cozy news sites and blogs.
-No frameworks to babysit, no build steps to run - just a small Python server, a SQLite file, and your stories.
+A small Python server, a SQLite file, and your stories.

 ## Features